Jack White and The Raconteurs 'perplex' fans with video shot at House on the Rock

 The Raconteurs played a sold-out show at the Eagles Ballroom/Rave in Milwaukee in July and weren’t on tour in the area at the time of the September shoot.

-It's not the first time a band has used the House on the Rock to film a video.
-10,000 Maniacs shot "More Than This" there in 1997.
+It’s not the first time a band has used the House on the Rock to film a video.
+In 1997, 10,000 Maniacs shot “More Than This” there.
 A 2009 version of the video has 1.5 million views on YouTube.